 Roseovarius OTUs were enriched at 4.2 m and 6.5 m suggesting different ecotypes may be present in the upper mixed zone compared to the deep zone.
-Roseovarius tolerans, an isolate from Ekho Lake in Antarctica has a cell size (1.1–2.2 μm; Labrenz et al., 1999) consistent with Roseovarius capture on the 3 µm filter.
+Roseovarius tolerans, an isolate from Ekho Lake in the Vestfold Hills, Antarctica has a cell size (1.1–2.2 μm; Labrenz et al., 1999) consistent with Roseovarius capture on the 3 µm filter.
 A strain from Ekho Lake is capable of microaerophilic growth (Labrenz et al., 1999).
-Overrepresentation at 6.5 m may therefore be indicative of growth at that depth rather than sedimentation to the bottom of the lake. diverse metabolic capabilities include DMSP degradation, aerobic anoxygenic phototrophy (AAnP) and CO oxidation (reviewed in Wagner-Döbler & Biebl, 2006).
+Overrepresentation at 6.5 m may therefore be indicative of growth at that depth rather than sedimentation as sinking cells would be more abundant close to the lake bottom at 6.7 m.
+Roseovarius OTUs cluster with Dunaliella chloroplast and Psychroflexus OTUs in the seriation analysis (Figure 3), suggesting that Organic Lake Roseovarius may be utilizing compounds released from algal-derived particulate matter, or made available by processing of complex organic matter by Psychroflexus.
+Roseovarius is a member of the Roseobacter clade, which is inferred to have an opportunistic ecology frequently associated with nutrient-replete plankton aggregates, including by-products of flavobacterial exoenxymatic attack (Moran et al., 2007; Teeling et al., 2012).
+Additionally, the diverse metabolic capabilities of the Roseobacter clade include DMSP degradation, aerobic anoxygenic phototrophy (AAnP) and CO oxidation (reviewed in Wagner-Döbler & Biebl, 2006).
 All of these capabilities should facilitate growth in both the upper mixed and deep zones of Organic Lake (see Carbon resourcefulness in dominant heterotrophic bacteria below).

 3–0.8 µm size fraction community composition

 On the 0.8 µm filter, OTUs for Marinobacter dominated at all depths except 6.5 m.
 Their capture on this size fraction is consistent with the cell size of isolates (1.2–3 µm) (Gauthier et al., 1992).
-The genus is extraordinarily metabolically versatile and Some isolates are capable of interacting with diatoms (Gärdes et al., 2010) and dinoflagellates (Green et al., 2006).
+The genus is metabolically versatile, which likely permits it to occupy the entire water column.
+Marinobacteris heterotrophic and includes hydrocarbon-degrading strains (e.g., Gauthier et al., 1992; Huu et al., 1999), although deep-sea metal-oxidizing autotrophs have been affiliated with this genus (Edwards et al., 2003).
+Some isolates are capable of interacting with diatoms (Gärdes et al., 2010) and dinoflagellates (Green et al., 2006).
 Marinobacter isolates from Antarctic lakes are capable of anaerobic respiration using dimethyl sulfoxide (DMSO) (Matsuzaki et al., 2006) or nitrate (Ward & Priscu, 1997).
-Analysis of functional potential linked to Marinobacter revealed which of these capabilities was related to its dominance in Organic Lake (see Carbon resourcefulness in dominant heterotrophic bacteria below).
+Analysis of functional potential linked to Marinobacter revealed additional metabolic capabilities potentially related to its dominance in Organic Lake (see Carbon resourcefulness in dominant heterotrophic bacteria and Molecular basis for unusual sulfur chemistry below).